newrelic/observability-as-code/docs/index.markdown

 Ready to jump right in?
 Excellent!
 Here are some quick reference guides to assist you in your journey to increased consistency and decreased toil:

-> Further information is available on New Relic's [Developer](https://developer.newrelic.com/use-cases/workflow-automation) site.
+> For more information on the toolkit and explore other programmability capabilities for New Relic One, check out our [developer](https://developer.newrelic.com/use-cases/workflow-automation) site.

 * [New Relic Terraform Provider](#new-relic-terraform-provider)
   * [Quick Start Video](https://www.youtube.com/watch?v=UwJ-7BLylJo) - Walk through how to configure New Relic via Terraform in just a few minutes.